Cactusolo/IESHTSTE/README.md

   6. If you want introns run intron script on accession folders out putted from previous step
   Skip here, please see the [HybPiper manual](https://github.com/mossmatters/HybPiper/wiki/Introns)

+  7. When the first HybPiper script finished, the results generated are enough for us to do some statistics to evaluate them.
+At this step, we do three things:

+    - Generate sequence length table using script from HybPiper --- `get_seq_lengths.py`

+    - Assembling stats for each gene and each sample using script from HybPiper --- `hybpiper_stats.py`

+    - using R script `gene_recovery_heatmap.R` to generate a heatmap showing to genes are recovered for each samples

+  + All these three functionalities are summarized in a bash script called `HybPiper_summary.sh`; you run:

+    `bash HybPiper_summary.sh XXX`
+  + Note:
+  - here "XXX" is prefixed string for all the results generated
+  - prepare a plain txt file --- "XXXnamelist.txt" (has to name this way or you modify the script as you wish) to store sequence ID.

+  Example:

+    `[cactus]$ head -3 XXXnamelist.txt`
+        P002_WA01_59
+        P002_WA02_27
+        P002_WA03_82

+  - The R scrit should be in "./Script/" directory; or modify the path
+  - You should have these files in your current dir:
+      + XXXseq_length.txt
+      + XXX_assemble_stats.txt
+      + XXX_heatmap.pdf

-  7. to retrieve the supercontig sequences from the above run  put them all in one place (so `mv P*W* seq_dir`):
+  8. Before we retrieve the supercontig sequences (assembled seq for each gene) from the first run above, we need to put Seq_ID folders all in one place (so `mv P*W* seq_dir`):

+  + If you want to run each individually:

    `module load python`

    `python HybPiper/retrieve_sequences.py baits1.fasta seq_dir dna`
     _just exons use DNA, if you run intronerate use supercontig_

+  + If you want one-stop-shop, you need to run a comprehensive bash script:

+    `bash Extract_seq_align_supmtx_rename.sh XXX`

+  - Note:
+    + This bash script will do:
+          1) retrieve sequences;
+          2) involk MAFFT to do the alignment;
+          3) combined all genes into one supermatrix, and rename sequences using [phyx](https://github.com/FePhyFoFum/phyx) remove 50% gaps (can be modified);
+          4) generating gene sample present absent binary matrix

+    + You also need to prepare a csv file with you "samples_ID,Seq_ID" or "species_ID,Seq_ID", which depends how you want you sequences and matrix represented in later summary and naming.

+          Example:
+          `[cactus]$ head -3 XXX.csv`

+            ZYP_10,P002_WA04_7
+            ZYP_12,P002_WA05_38
+            ZYP_151_152,P002_WD03_30

+    + You can also run mafft script on individual gene (modify as needed)
+          `bash Mafft_alignment.sh`

+    + You can also trim gaps in the alignment based on different criterias
+          `ml trimal/1.2`
+          `trimal -in <inputfile> -out <outputfile> -gappyout`

-  + After you done with HybPiper, you'd better run `clean_up.sh` under "sequence_dir" remove tons of intermedia results, saving space in HPC
+  9. After you done with HybPiper, you'd better run `clean_up.sh` under "sequence_dir" remove tons of intermedia results, saving space in HPC

   - need to put this script in the "sequence_dir" folder
+        `bash clean_up.sh XXXnamelist.txt`

-    - and a list with all ids as "$file"
+  - and a list with all ids as "$file", one per line inside XXXnamelist.txt

-    `bash clean_up.sh namelist.txt`

-    \# the names list is the same as the folder names under "sequence_dir"
+  - the names list is the same as the folder names under "sequence_dir"

-    `head namelist.txt`
+    `head XXXnamelist.txt`
       P002_WG08_68
       P002_WG09_41
       P002_WG10_37

-  **Alignment**

-  8. run mafft script on individual gene

-  9. Phyx --- rename sequence names

-  10. TrimAL --- remove gaps in the alignment

   **Outgroup**
   _skip this step if you already have outgroup data from Target Enrichment or don't neeed 1kp data_